seduerr91/Cerebras-Inference-Cookbook/README.md

 # LLM Real-Time News Analysis

+This project provides a real-time news analysis pipeline that leverages the high-speed inference capabilities of Cerebras AI.
+It fetches the latest news from Google News, performs rapid analysis to extract key insights, and presents them through a dynamic, single-page web interface built with FastAPI and HTML/Jinja2 templates.

 ![Real-Time News Analysis in Action](docs/images/cerebras_realtime_analysis.gif)

-This project provides a real-time news analysis pipeline using Google News, FastAPI, Streamlit, and a large language model.
-It fetches the latest news articles, analyzes them to extract key insights, and presents them through a user-friendly web interface.

-For a detailed explanation of the system design, purpose, and cost analysis, please see the [System Design Document](./docs/system_design.md).

 ## Table of Contents